MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 - Configure VMs to take advantage of scheduling logic.

 > [!NOTE]
-> Updates are required to use the hypervisor scheduler features described in this document.
-For more information, see [Required updates](#required-updates).
+> You must have all [required updates](#required-updates) in order to use the hypervisor scheduler features.

 ## Background